Marcpiantone/m4-1-react--intro-and-props/README.md

-# Module 4.1 Intro to React and Props
+x# Module 4.1 Intro to React and Props

 ## Setup